 Quick Bid can accommodate both Imperial and Metric Units of Measure (UOM).
 When a new database is created, choose which measurement to use.
 All 'UOM' boxes are based on this Bid-level setting.

-Imperial and Metric Bids cannot exist in the same database.
-If you are using the On-Screen Takeoff and Quick Bid interactively, you must separate your On-Screen Takeoff bids into separate Metric and Imperial databases.<Note
+Imperial and Metric Projects/Bids cannot exist in the same database.
+If you are using the On-Screen Takeoff and Quick Bid interactively, you must separate your On-Screen Takeoff Projects into separate Metric and Imperial databases (remember, you connect one OST database to one QB database only!).

 ---|---|---|